Esmail-ibraheem/Tinyllamas/README.md

 	</p>
 		 	shows how performance varies with uptraining proportion for T5 XXL with MQA and GQA.
 First, we note that GQA already achieves reasonable performance after conversion while MQA requires uptraining to be useful.
 Both MQA and GQA gain from 5% uptraining with diminishing returns from 10%.

+    >[!Note] MHA enables a nuanced understanding of the relationships between different parts of the input.
+Nevertheless, this complexity comes at a cost — a significant demand on memory bandwidth, especially during decoder inference.
+In multi-query attention, we average the heads for keys and values so that all query heads share the same key and value head.
+This is achieved by replicating the mean-pooled “head” H times, where H is the number of query heads.
+However, MQA is not without its drawbacks.
+The reduced complexity can lead to quality degradation and training instability.
+Grouped-query attention (GQA) is a simple approach that blends elements of multi-head attention (MHA) and multi-query attention (MQA) to create a more efficient attention mechanism.

 	---